cosilab/LaBToM.jl/README.md

 - `stimuli.jl` generates stimuli animations and metadata

 ### Analysis and Plotting

+Scripts for analysis and plotting can also be found in the `scripts` directory:

 - `analysis.jl` generates analysis results
 - `plot_statistics.jl` generates statistical plots from the analysis results